Finite abelian group actions on weakly Lefschetz cohomologically symplectic manifolds: Proof of Theorem

 \subsection{A sketch of the algebraic argument}

 The previous diagram will be the key ingredient in the proof of the degeneracy of Serre's spectral sequence.
-The degeneracy proof is elementary but rather involved, so, for the reader's benefit, we explain the main idea before delving into the details.
+The arguments involved in this proof are elementary but rather involved, so, for the reader's benefit, we explain the main idea before delving into the details.
 Suppose that $Y\to T^k$ is a locally trivial fibration, with fiber a space $F$ with finitely generated cohomology, and with trivial monodromy.
 Suppose furthermore that there is a sequence of natural numbers $n_i\to\infty$ and, for each $i$, a locally trivial fibration $Y_i\to T^k$ with fiber $F$ and with trivial monodromy, and a cartesian diagram